 Each parent (both mother and father) can pursue full custody or partial child custody for both physical custody and parental responsibilities.
 However, the court will decide what is best for the child.
 In child custody cases, the child is who matters, not any vendetta of a parent or even desire of the parents.
 Society does have its own pressures, such as the belief that the child is better off with the mother who may be seen as less of a mother without full custody.
 And if the father does pursue full custody, he may be labeled as trying to take away the kids from their mother.
 Divorce can bring out the worst in people when they are struggling with a turmoil of powerful emotions.

-Petrelli Previtera, LLC in Douglas County has a team of divorce and child custody attorneys.
-We specialize in helping clients through the turbulent divorce and child custody process.
+Petrelli Previtera, LLC has a team of family law attorneys.
+We work with families and help clients through the turbulent divorce and child custody process.
 Like the court, our primary concern is the children when it comes to child custody.
 We do everything to help the child through this difficult time in his or her life and do the right thing when it comes to parental responsibility and physical custody.
 With over 30 years of experience, we have the knowledge and compassion to handle your child custody case, including child support issues.
 Colorado follows the Colorado Child Support Guidelines, which can be complicated to navigate.
 Let the experts take some of the stress and burden of your divorce off your plate.
 Contact us for a confidential divorce attorney consultation today!